Working with Site-to-Site VPN

 -

-For the IPSec connection you're interested in, click the
+For the IPSec connection you're interested in, select the

-, and then click Edit.The current static routes are displayed.
+, and then select Edit.The current static routes are displayed.

-- Make your changes and click Save Changes.
+- Make the changes and select Save Changes.

 Changing the CPE IKE Identifier That Oracle Uses

-If your CPE is behind a NAT device, you might need to give Oracle your CPE IKE identifier.
+If the CPE is behind a NAT device, you might need to give Oracle the CPE IKE identifier.
 You can either specify it when you create the IPSec connection, or later edit the IPSec connection and change the value.
 Oracle expects the value to be an IP address or fully qualified domain name (FQDN).
 When you specify the value, you also specify which type it is.

-The IPSec connection goes down while it is reprovisioned to use your CPE IKE identifier.
+The IPSec connection goes down while it's reprovisioned to use the CPE IKE identifier.

 A list of the IPSec connections in the compartment that you're viewing is displayed.
 If you don't see the one you're looking for, verify that you're viewing the correct compartment (select from the list on the left side of the page).